Introduction

 A comprehensive overview of card sorting, including when to use it, how to conduct a session, and how to analyze the results.

-2. How to Run an Effective Card Sorting Session - UX Design
+2. How to Run an Effective Card Sorting Session - Optimal Workshop

 This article provides practical tips on setting up and running a successful card sorting session, with a focus on maximizing the value of the results.

-3. Card Sorting: A Definitive Guide - Smashing Magazine
+3. Card Sorting: A Beginner's Guide - Smashing Magazine

 A detailed guide that explains the different types of card sorting (open vs. closed), how to conduct sessions, and best practices for analyzing data.

-4. Best Practices for Card Sorting - UXMatters
+4. Best Practices for Card Sorting - UXTweak

 This article outlines best practices for card sorting, including how to prepare, execute, and analyze a card sorting exercise.